 Empower people to express their doubts with well-framed questions.
-Strengthen the cultural norm that requires us to yield to better reasons (rather than defy it to protect dysfunctional beliefs, desires, and attitudes).
+Strengthen the cultural norm that requires us to yield to better reasons (rather than defy them to protect dysfunctional beliefs, desires, and attitudes).

-Teach kids the scientific attitude (which is essential to proper idea-testing and healthy mental immune function).
-Help everyone grasp that idea-testing is a team sport—that we need to take account of other people's doubts and challenges to gain deep immunity (hence the need for critical dialogue).
+Teach kids the scientific attitude.
+This is essential to proper idea-testing and healthy mental immune function.
+Help everyone grasp that idea-testing is a team sport—we need to take account of other people's doubts and challenges to gain deep immunity.

-Help people understand that doubts and qualms are the mind's antibodies—that we must listen to them if we hope to develop strong mental immunity.
+Activate mental antibodies.
+Help people understand that doubts and qualms are the mind's antibodies—we must listen to them if we hope to develop strong mental immunity.

 Diagnose and treat mental immune disorders (habits of mind that interfere with rigorous idea-filtering).
 Cultivate the growth mindset (the fixed mindset is in fact a mental immune disorder).